BabylonJS/OldDocumentationSite/content/features/Support/ES6_Support.md

 It is time to run again with the command `npx webpack-dev-server` and open your browser on `http://localhost:8080/`.
 You should see a sphere and a plane using the Grid Material exactly like in javascript.
 You are now fully ready to use the Babylon.js ES6 packages in Typescript.

 ## Tree Shaking
-From the begining you could wonder why using these ES6 packages vs the default bundled ones.
+From the beginning you could wonder why using these ES6 packages vs the default bundled ones.
 Beside being more "modern" which is not a valuable enough argument to make the switch, you can now fully benefit from [tree shaking](https://webpack.js.org/guides/tree-shaking/).

 This means the previous example is now requiring about 700Kb vs 2.3Mb before.